PvPClt/project/index.md

 [read on the website](play_en.md) | [download PDF]

-### Anatomy of Putin's "Traditional Values", article
+### The Anatomy of Putin's "Traditional Values", article

 [read on the website](values_en.md) | [download PDF]